Skip to main content

 A Cowboy Bible?

-by Cowboy Bob Sorensen Before I get going on this, I'd better clarify something, even though many of my regular readers (and podcast interview listeners) know: my "cowboy" moniker is not earned.
+by Cowboy Bob Sorensen Edited August 17, 2024 Before I get going on this, I'd better clarify something, even though many of my regular readers (and podcast interview listeners) know: my "cowboy" moniker is not earned.
 It's a nickname I picked up a few years ago, and it shows my cowboy attitude.
 I don't know nothin' 'bout no hayburners; tell me to saddle up a horse and ride, I'd probably get kicked, fall off, and land in poo.
 So, I need a guide.
 Yes, I lived in the West — the west side of Michigan.
 Anyway, being a cowboy at heart has helped me get things done.
 My father had a cowboy attitude as well, which is something I learned from testimonials at his funeral.
 Anyway, adding some Western-style lingo in posts and articles adds color and personality, I reckon, even though I usually have a conversational style for the most part.
-Assembled from components at Clker Clip Art A while back, I was looking for cowboy Bibles and came across the " Simplified Cowboy Versio
+Assembled from components at Clker Clip Art A while back, I was looking for cowboy Bibles and came across the "

 I Like Bibles Part 3: Saturday Resource